 Genealogy has been a passion for years.
 Find A Grave is a way for me to "pay it forward".
 By helping others find their families, I can repay the many who helped me in my search.
 Find A Grave has been a wonderful tool for me.

 This is a hobby.
-I have a full-time job and can't do this everyday.
+I have a job and can't do this everyday.
 Therefore, my response times may vary.
 To ensure there are no misunderstandings, to reduce errors and to keep my participation manageable, here are my expectations.